patinkaew/CompInHEP2024/ProjectWork/README.md

 # COMPUTING METHODS IN HEP

+## Project work Spring 2024

+Goal: Generator level simulation of a chosen physics channel simulating CMS data taking at LHC Run3.

-(To be returned by 24.00 on Friday 24.5.2024)
+To be returned by 24.00 on Friday 24.5.2024

 Please use your git repository to return your work.
 Include in your answer a written description how you proceed and where you argument any non-trivial choice you make.

-## Project work Spring 2024

-Goal: Generator level simulation of a chosen physics channel simulating CMS data taking at LHC Run3.

 ### Tools:
    * Monte Carlo simulation like Pythia